opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 ### Redfish Device Enablement

+The AMC support requirements are:

-Devices *shall* implement DSP0218 ([Platform Level Data Model (PLDM) for Redfish Device Enablement](https://www.dmtf.org/dsp/DSP0218))
+- Devices *shall* conform to DSP0218 ([Platform Level Data Model (PLDM) for Redfish Device Enablement](https://www.dmtf.org/dsp/DSP0218))

-Devices *shall* support 1 and should support a minimum of 4 concurrent RDE tree operations in parallel.
+- Devices *shall* support 1 support one RDE tree operartion.
+- Devices *should* support a minimum of 4 concurrent RDE tree operations.

-Devices should be capable of returning the requested portions of the Redfish tree in less than 2 seconds.
+- Devices *should* be capable of returning the requested portions of the Redfish tree in less than 2 seconds.

+Table specific the RDE command requirements

-RDE Command ([DSP0218](https://www.dmtf.org/dsp/DSP0218)) | &nbsp; | Implementation
+RDE Command | &nbsp; | Implementation
 :- | :- | :- |
 0x01 NegotiateRedfishParameters | &nbsp; | Required
 &nbsp;  | DeviceCapabilitiesFlags | Support atomic resource read to enable consistent reads